Four Core Values

 At GFC, we believe that everything we do is connected to four main values that are ever-present in Judaism and in life.
 We hope that by bringing these four values to the forefront of our minds as a full staff, we will be better able to create and maintain a safe, fun, and Jewish environment and community for our campers from summer to summer.

-- Myself-Hineni-הנני: This value pertains to the individual.
-It reminds us to remember to always look out for ourselves.
+This value pertains to the individual.
+It reminds us to remember to always take care of ourselves.
 It also symbolizes us, as individuals, actually doing something and saying, “Here I am!” rather than “Hey everybody, look at me.”
 The “doing something” part is doing something meaningful, impactful, and significant for the camp community.
-Being an individual first allows us to give more to the community.
+Being an individual first allows us to give more to our friends and bunkmates, and to the greater community.

 At camp, one of the very first words that comes to everyone’s minds is “friends.”
 Camp is where we make friends, whether for that summer only or for our lifetime.
 Regardless, reut is more than just “saying” you have tons of friends at camp, it means you have made meaningful and worthwhile relationships with people you feel connected to at some level.
 This connection often goes beyond camp’s gates after the summer season has come to an end.